 There are so many different models available that buying a garden hose now involves some thought into its main uses and over what area.
-Lengths can reach from 20 to 120 feet with an endless amount of fittings, nozzles and adapters.
-There are wall mounted hoses, coiled hoses, hoses designed to withstand freezing temperatures and hoses with rewind assistance.
+Lengths can reach from 20 to 120 feet with an endless number of fittings, nozzles, and adapters.
+There are wall mounted hoses, coiled hoses, hoses designed to withstand freezing temperatures, and hoses with rewind assistance.

 There aren’t many active gardeners that don’t own a garden kneeler.
 This simple piece of equipment makes gardening cleaner and more comfortable.
 They protect your knees from sharp stones, prevent clothes from being stained and keep the working area dry and damp free.
-Quality kneelers help to reduce pain in the lower back, neck ache and knee trauma and are made from high density foam.
+Quality kneelers help to reduce pain in the lower back, neck ache, and knee trauma as they are made from high-density foam.

-A simple tool used for delicate pruning such as cutting flower stems, pruning small branches and breaking up soil before planting seeds.
-Most pruning knives have roughly the same curve shaped blade but handle and blade sizes vary.
+A simple tool used for delicate pruning such as cutting flower stems, pruning small branches, and breaking up soil before planting seeds.
+Most pruning knives have roughly the same curve shaped blade but the handle and blade sizes vary.

 A small knife designed for delicate budding – grafting with a single eye or bud.

 The lawnmower is a fundamental piece of gardening equipment.
 Its rotating blades cut large areas of grass to an even length.
-The blades can rotate about a vertical axis – known as rotary mowers, or about a horizontal axis – know as reel mowers.
-There are many different models but the main types are electric, cordless, gas/petrol powered and ride-on mowers.
+There are two main types of lawnmower: rotary mowers with blades that rotate about a vertical axis, and reel mowers with blades that rotate about a horizontal axis.
+There are many different models, but the main types are electric, cordless, gas/petrol powered, and ride-on mowers.

 Leaf Blower/Garden Vacuum

 Also known as a level head rake, this tool features a rectangular head with between ten and sixteen teeth connected centrally and perpendicularly to a long handle.
-The back of the head is even and straight, making it a good tool for levelling seedbeds.
+The back of the head is even and straight, making it a good tool for leveling seed beds.
 The rake can be used to clear debris, to break down clumps of soil and to spread fertiliser or compost.
-Vegetable growers us the flat rake to earth up vegetables
+Vegetable growers us the flat rake to earth up vegetables.